 SCOPE

-This course is intended to provide aids to navigation managers and other interested parties with the theoretical and practical training necessary to have a satisfactory understanding of the three IALA risk management tools; IALA Waterway Risk Assessment Program (IWRAP Mk2); Port and Waterway Safety Assessment tool (PAWSA) and simulation.
+This course is intended to provide marine aids to navigation managers and other interested parties with the theoretical and practical training necessary to have a satisfactory understanding of the three IALA risk management tools; IALA Waterway Risk Assessment Program (IWRAP Mk2); Port and Waterway Safety Assessment tool (PAWSA), Simplified IALA Risk Assessment Method (SIRA) and simulation.

 OBJECTIVE

-Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to use IWRAP Mk2 within their organisations; organise a PAWSA workshop and recognise the use to which simulation techniques can be put in risk management and effective AtoN waterway design.
+Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to use IWRAP Mk2 within their organisations; organise a PAWSA workshop, organise a SIRA workshop and recognise the use to which simulation techniques can be put in risk management and effective AtoN waterway design.

 COURSE OUTLINE

-This course is intended to cover the knowledge required for an aids to navigation manager to understand the use of IALA risk management tools within their organisations.
+This course is intended to cover the knowledge required for a marine aids to navigation manager to understand the use of IALA risk management tools within their organisations.
 The complete course comprises 7 teaching modules with the emphasis placed on the practical use of IWRAP Mk2.

 Teaching modules